kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Skills You Now Have

-Convert text to data.
+Convert text to data
-Train interpretable models.
+Train interpretable models
 Evaluate responsibly

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.